Learning Safety Constraints from Demonstrations with Unknown Rewards: Experiments

 Empirically, we observe that the CEM occasionally fails to find a feasible policy when the safe set $\safeset$ is small.
 This is likely due to the CEM relying heavily on random exploration to discover an initial feasible solution.
 In situations where we cannot find a solution in $\safeset$, we return a ``default'' safe controller that remains safe but achieves a return of 0 because it just stands still before the intersection.
 Importantly, we empirically confirm that whenever we find a solution in $\safeset$, it is truly safe (i.e., in $\truesafeset$).

-\looseness -1 \Cref{fig:highway_results} presents the results from the driving experiments. \AlgNameShort consistently guarantees safety, and with a larger enough number of demonstrations ($\sim 200$), \AlgNameShort returns high return policies.
-In contrast, Maximum Entropy IRL produces policies with decent performance in terms of return but they tend to be unsafe.
+\Cref{fig:highway_results} presents results from the driving experiments. \AlgNameShort consistently guarantees safety, and with a large enough number of demonstrations ($\sim 200$), \AlgNameShort returns high return policies.
+In contrast, IRL produces policies with decent performance in terms of return but they tend to be unsafe.

 Although the IRL solutions usually avoid crashes (which also result in low rewards), they disregard constraints that are in conflict with the reward function, such as the speed limits and keeping distance to other vehicles.
 IRL results in substantially more frequent constraint violations when trying to transfer the learned constraint penalty to a new reward.
-This is likely because the magnitude of the constraint penalty is no longer correct. \AlgNameShort does not suffer from this issue, and transferring the inferred constraints to a new reward still results in safe and well-performing policies.
+This is likely because the magnitude of the constraint penalty is no longer correct.

+The IL baseline performs better than \AlgNameShort when evaluated in-distribution because our idealized implementation avoid all issues related to optimizing for a policy.
+However, IL clearly fails in both transfer settings.
+IL can not learn a policy for a new task that is not in the demonstrations, and it might learn policies via imitation that are no longer safe if the environment dynamics change. \AlgNameShort does not suffer from this issue, and transferring the inferred constraints to a new reward still results in safe and well-performing policies.